alchemyplatform/aa-sdk/examples/alchemy-daapp/README.md

   // Repeat for other chains as needed
 };
 ```
-3. Update the serverConfigs.ts file with your alchemy api keys:
+3. Update the serverConfigs.ts file with your alchemy API keys:
 ```typescript
 const API_URLs: Record<number, string> = {
   [polygonMumbai.id]: env.MUMBAI_ALCHEMY_API_URL,